Ribbons - Documents

 - Export (Choose Path): Exports the translation for the selected document or documents.
 For each document, opens a Save as window where you can choose a folder and a name for each document.
 If the documents are unfinished or contain errors, the Export unfinished document window may open.

 - Export Bilingual: Exports the selected documents in bilingual files.
-It will be one of the formats that memoQ supports: memoQ XLIFF, standard XLIFF, bilingual Trados DOC, or multi-column RTF.
+It will be one of the formats that memoQ supports: memoQ XLIFF, standard XLIFF, Trados DOC/RTF, or table RTF.
 Opens the Bilingual export wizard.

 - Export Active Document As Plain Text: Works only if you are working on a document in the translation editor.
 Exports this document in a plain-text file, with no formatting.